 Everything "works", there are probably some bugs.
 But those will be taken care of... later.

 The bot is finally up and running.
-No more problem with users submitting a pull request to your slave repositories.
+No more problem with users submitting a pull request to your mirror repositories.
 The friendly bot will kindly ask the contributor to send the pull request to the master repository instead.

 It is considered bad package design when there are users interested in a specific feature and they have to install loads of other classes to get that feature.
 Say that you are interested in Symfony's option resolver.
 Then you want to download only classes related to the option resolver, you do not want the full stack framework.